- When to Apply to Work Away'

 Information for students in the School of Technology who wish to apply for fieldwork funding can be found at Graduate School of Technology.

-Graduate students may only apply for University Travel Insurance for periods where working away from Cambridge has been agreed by the Board of Graduate Studies.
+You may only apply for University Travel Insurance for periods where working away from Cambridge has been agreed for you by the Student Registry.

-For further information please contact the Student Registry and if applicable the International Student Team with regards to your visa:
+For further information regarding your application please contact the Student Registry and if applicable the International Student Team with regards to your visa: